orientechnologies/orientdb-labs/OEP_9.md

 **Risks and assumptions:**

-Maximun key size will be decreased from 10240 to about 5120
+Maximum key size will be decreased from 10240 to about 5120

 **Impact matrix**